Ski Touring Intro

 WHO IS THIS FOR?

-You should have attempted to have skied in different types of snow but no ski touring experience is required.
-We also advise you come with a good level of fitness as you'll be on your feet most of the day.
+You should have previous off-piste skiing experience, confident on different types of snow but no ski touring experience is required.
+We also strongly advise you come with a high level of fitness as you'll be on your feet most of the day.

 Not sure whether you're ready?
 No sweat!
 Drop us a note and we'll be happy to talk it through with you.